baetyl/baetyl/doc/us-en/customize/How-to-import-third-party-libraries-for-python-runtime.md

 `Pytorch` is a widely used deep learning framework for machine learning.
 We can import a third-party library [`Pytorch`](https://pytorch.org/) to use its functions.
 How to import it, as shown below:

-- Step 1: change directory to the directory of the Python script, then download `Pytorch` package and its dependency packages(PIL、caffee2、numpy、six.py、torchvision)
+- Step 1: change directory to where the Python scripts are going to write, then download `Pytorch` package and its dependency packages(PIL、caffee2、numpy、six.py、torchvision)

 ```shell
 cd /directory/to/Python/script